inclement/inclem.net/content/290415-python-on-android.rst

 *Plyer*.

-Plyer: A platform independent API for platform-specific features
+Plyer: A platform-independent API for platform-specific features
 ================================================================

 The `Plyer <https://github.com/kivy/plyer>`__ project takes a step